uspki/policies/certificate-policy.md

 This validation method defined by the Baseline Requirements is not allowed under this CP.

 ##### 3.2.2.4.10.
 TLS Using a Random Number
 This validation method confirms the Applicant's control over the requested FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.
+An example of this validation method is use of the TLS with Server Name Indication challenge defined in Automated Certificate Management Environment [ACME] specifications.

 #### 3.2.2.5 Authentication for an IP Address
 IP Addresses are not allowed in the certificate profiles under this CP.